Learn tips and techniques to make your home sewing look less – well- ‘homemade’

 Do your seams look wrinkled or puckered?
 Do your facings refuse to lie flat, and are you tired of wonky zips – or do you even avoid zips altogether?
 Yes? – Then this is the course to help you raise your sewing game.

-I’ve observed a few areas that many home dressmakers commonly struggle with, and rolled them all up into my popular 1-day class ‘Improve your dressmaking’.
-This intensive 3-day summer school is an extended version of that.
+I’ve observed a few areas where many home dressmakers are let down, and rolled them all up into my popular 1-day class ‘Improve your dressmaking’.
+But the Summer school ‘Better Dressmaking’ is a 3-day extended version of that.
 It will teach you loads more tips and tricks to improve the fit and finish of your home dressmaking projects and avoid that ‘homemade’ look that is the downfall of many sewing projects.

 Through a series of tutorials, and practical sessions, you’ll be working samples of each technique, so you can practise the skills learnt in that session.
 We’ll start with getting the groundwork right.
 How to choose the best size of pattern, and making some common adjustments for a perfect fit.
 Then I’ll teach you the lingo of pattern terminology.
-I’ll show you how to improve the appearance of your seams with pressing and trimming, to adding the WOW factor with perfectly straight and even topstitching.
+I’ll show you how to improve the appearance of your seams with pressing and trimming, and adding the WOW factor with perfectly straight and even topstitching.
 Darts, interfacing, buttonholes, zips, sleeves and waistbands are covered too.
 Each session expands on the skills learnt in the previous one, building your knowledge and technical ability over the three days (18 hours in total).
 By the end of the course, you’ll have a library of new techniques at your fingertips to take home so your sewing will be more ‘high end’ than ‘high street’.
 There’s a few ‘pattern hacks’ too; how to change a neckline shape, add a pocket, swap a waistband for a facing, and add lining to a skirt even if it’s not mentioned in the pattern.

 I’ve been sewing since I was a child (and that’s a lot of years’ experience!).
 During that time, I’ve made every mistake in the book and learnt how to avoid them.
 Now you can benefit from my mistakes and learn to sew like a pro as I share my expert tips.
 I wish I’d known all this stuff when I started to sew.